 - during an illness or while recovering from one

 Think back to the last time you felt exhausted after a long day.
 Your body may have been tired, sure, but your brain probably didn’t feel too sharp, either.
-Maybe all you felt up to was a low-key activity you didn’t have to think about.
+Maybe all you felt like doing was a low-key activity you didn’t have to think about.

 And on the flip side, mental exhaustion can affect physical performance, making exercise and other tasks that require endurance feel considerably more physically taxing and demanding.

-Mental exhaustion can happen when you frequently engage in tasks that require a lot of cognitive and emotional effort — especially when you don’t build time for rest and self-care into your day.
+Mental exhaustion can happen when you often engage in tasks that require a lot of cognitive and emotional effort — especially when you don’t build time for rest and self-care into your day.

 Triggers and causes of mental exhaustion vary from person to person, but some common ones include: